-If you've never heard of SEOmoz, let me quickly explain who they are, what they do, and why they're a big deal.
+If you've never heard of Moz, let me quickly explain who they are, what they do, and why they're a big deal.

 My story as a newcomer

-For a long time, my stereotype of SEO was that it was a completely technical, analytical field, and I ruled it out as a career option best suited for people with backgrounds in coding and computer science.
-Little did I know that the field of organic search utilizes a broader talent pool than simply those kind of folks.
+For a long time, my stereotype of SEO was that it was a complete technical, analytical field, and I ruled it out as a career option best suited for people with backgrounds in coding and computer science.
+Little did I know that the field of organic search utilizes a broader talent pool than simply those kinds of folks.